 Job losses at The Warehouse?
-Stores to close tomorrow morning for big announcement
+Stores to close for big announcement

-The Warehouse Group is closing its 92 stores across the country tomorrow morning to inform staff about a proposed new operating model.
+The Warehouse Group is closing its 92 stores across the country this morning to inform staff about a proposed new operating model.

 A spokeswoman for The Warehouse said the stores will open at 9am instead of 8am to allow time for a team meeting to discuss a proposal about how stores operate.

-The spokeswoman said "we won't have anything else to share before we've spoken to our team members tomorrow".
+The spokeswoman said on Sunday "we won't have anything else to share before we've spoken to our team members tomorrow".

 READ MORE: